-- Application A begins a transaction on the current thread of control using the JTA transaction manager on Server A. - Application A calls a Web service method in Application B on Server B. - Server A updates its transaction information and creates a SOAP header that contains the coordination context, and identifies the transaction and local coordinator. - 4.
+- 1. Application A begins a transaction on the current thread of control using the JTA transaction manager on Server A. - 2.
+Application A calls a Web service method in Application B on Server B. - 3.
+Server A updates its transaction information and creates a SOAP header that contains the coordination context, and identifies the transaction and local coordinator. - 4.
 Server B receives the request for Application B, detects that the header contains a transaction coordination context and determines whether it has already registered as a participant in this transaction.
-If it has, that transaction is resumed and if not, a new transaction is started. - Application B executes within the context of the imported transaction.
-All transactional resources with which the application interacts are enlisted with this imported transaction. - 5.
-Server B enlists itself as a participant in the WS-AT transaction by registering with the registration service indicated in the transaction coordination context. - Server A resumes the transaction. - Application A resumes processing and commits the transaction.
+If it has, that transaction is resumed and if not, a new transaction is started.

+Application B executes within the context of the imported transaction.
+All transactional resources with which the application interacts are enlisted with this imported transaction.

+- 5. Server B enlists itself as a participant in the WS-AT transaction by registering with the registration service indicated in the transaction coordination context. - 6.
+Server A resumes the transaction. - 7.
+Application A resumes processing and commits the transaction.

-6.2 Enabling Web Services Atomic Transactions on a SOA Web Service
+6.2 Enabling Web Services Atomic Transactions on an Oracle SOA Suite Web Service (Inbound)

-On a SOA Web service, you enable and configure Web services atomic transactions at design time using Oracle IDeveloper when creating a Web service, or at deployment time using the Oracle Enterprise Manager.
+On an Oracle SOA Suite Web service, you enable and configure Web services atomic transactions at design time using Oracle JDeveloper when creating a Web service, or at deployment time using the Oracle Enterprise Manager.
 For more information, refer to the following sections: